Discovery of 'Murder Hornet' in U.S. Pacific Northwest worries agriculture officials

 Scientists don’t know for sure how the Murder Hornet made its way to Blaine.
 The most likely scenario is that it arrived on a container ship docking at one of Washington’s ports.
 Intentional transport of the killer bug into the United States would violate federal law.

-Following the discovery of the first hornet, a web page set up by Washington state agriculture officials to report additional sightings of the insect has received several hundred reports, Spicheger said.
+Following the discovery of the first hornet, a web page set up by Washington state agriculture officials to report additional sightings of the insect has received several hundred reports, Spichiger said.

-Anyone coming across a nest should immediately alert authorities.
-While the hornets do not generally target people or pets, they can attack when threatened.